Mount Olive strives to achieve a “gentle with the earth” approach to every aspect of parish life.

 Click here to contact the Advisory Committee’s co-chairs.
 Click here for more specifics about the church’s 2017 renovation and geothermal installation (“A Bold Step Forward”).
 Click here to see reports on the performance of the solar panels.

 How you can participate

-The statement says, in part: “The world we serve is not just the people of the earth; it is also the world in which humans live, the environment—earth, air, water, soil.
+The statement, adopted by the congregation in 2017, says, in part: “The world we serve is not just the people of the earth; it is also the world in which humans live, the environment—earth, air, water, soil.
 God’s creation includes all creatures: our sisters and brothers, the plants, the rocks, the atmosphere, the animals, other humans.”